-Question Indicative Content Marks Guidance (c) Armitage: In Our Tenth Year OR Wintering Out 'In Our Tenth Year' is a tender poem about a ten year marriage, the longevity of which has taken the couple somewhat by surprise.
+(c) Armitage: In Our Tenth Year OR Wintering Out

+'In Our Tenth Year' is a tender poem about a ten year marriage, the longevity of which has taken the couple somewhat by surprise.
 It is an irregular sonnet (the irregularity possibly suggesting that marriage is not necessarily placid) which deals with love, time and the past.
-The image of the pressed harebell - a flower which was once vivid and alive but has been preserved as something rather different, although it is still potent: 'bleeds' - which the persona seems to be looking at when his wife is away for a single night, suggests a sentimental attachment to the past which the persona needs to let go of at the end, marriage being something better than romantic.
+The image of the pressed harebell - a flower which was once vivid and alive but has been preserved as a rather dead reminder, although it is still potent: 'bleeds' which the persona seems to have looked at when his wife was away for a single night, suggests a sentimental attachment to the past which the persona needs to let go of at the end, marriage, for all its ups and downs, being something better than romantic.
 He remembers early difficulties.
-'Doubled now with love' is ambiguous: does it refer to their love being doubly strong?
-Or are there children?
-The harebell still holds its magic but it is time to celebrate the marriage that they have today, which has changed, and in letting it go, presumably to let go any of the other niggles suggested in stanza 2.
+'Doubled now with love' suggests that their love is doubly strong now.
+The harebell still holds its madic but it is time to celebrate the marriage that they have today, which has changed, and in letting it go, presumably to let go also any of the other niggles suggested in stanza 2.

 'Wintering Out' is a humorous reflection on how difficult it is to accept a mother-in-law's house and hospitality when you are desperate to be in your own house, alone with your wife, able to have nasty rows or to make love in the bath without anyone else able to hear (or see!)
 The house itself is twee and the young couple is at the mercy of not only the mother-in-law (if they are married) but also the neighbours' phone calls and 'back-to-back' bedrooms.
 Candidates may choose to interpret the words 'another person' as being the mother-in-law or her daughter, or both: all are acceptable.
-11 Candidates may well find 'In Our Tenth Year' difficult - certainly there is much more in it than first meets the eye - and may opt for the better-known (possibly) 'Wintering Out.'
-Basic answers will re-tell the content of the chosen poem but answers will move up the bands as the different moods and purposes of the poems are recognised (or as the candidate's own interpretation is supported; eg: is Wintering Out amusing, or not?) even if there is never a very full or sophisticated reading offered.
-Answers which can comment on how language affects the mood and meaning should gain a band 4.